 The essential point is that directors must be given the right ‘equipment’ and get the right preparation to do their jobs/discharge their duties.
 There is reference to "tailored induction".
 Thus the Code recommends that new directors get the chance to meet major shareholders as part of their induction process and that "non-executives should also visit, and talk with senior and middle management" (Guidance on Board Effectiveness, published by the Financial Reporting Council).

 For all directors, the right equipment includes "accurate, timely and clear information".
-The supporting principles of the Code (B.5) say the company secretary must, under the direction of the chairman, ensure "good information flows within the board and its committees and between senior management and non-executive directors".
+The supporting principles of the Code (B.5) say the company secretary must, under the direction of the Chair, ensure "good information flows within the board and its committees and between senior management and non-executive directors".

-The Institute of Directors provides training for NEDs, including a number of open courses such as The Role of the Non-Executive Director and The Role of the Company Chairman.
+The Institute of Directors provides training for NEDs, including a number of open courses such as The Role of the Non-Executive Director and The Role of the Company Chair.
 It also runs development programmes which provide the skills and knowledge essential for successfully directing an organisation from a strategic perspective, culminating in the award of the Chartered Director qualification.

 © Institute of Directors.
 All rights reserved.